MLS In St. Louis: Future of Expansion Team In Doubt After Greiten’s Comments

 The Blues, who recently played in the NHL Winter Classic at Busch Stadium, are in need of an upgraded facility themselves.
 There’s a feeling around the city of St. Louis right now that if it had to be one or the other, The Scottrade Center renovations would win out over a completely new MLS stadium.

-The Blues are seeking $138 million in renovations with $67.5 million coming from a one percent sales tax on Scottrade Center concessions, retail, and ticket sales according to the St. Louis Post-Dispatch.
+The Blues are seeking $138 million in renovations with $67.5 million coming from a one percent sales tax on Scottrade Center concessions, retail, and ticket sales, according to the St. Louis Post-Dispatch.

 St. Louis Blues seek taxpayer help for $138M arena reno.
 Team intends to contribute $50M (over the next 20-30 yrs.) https://t.co/wTPt4XKWrs